valeriyagergelyuk/Site-for-Unix/README.md

 ### Basic System Setup and Security
 Some security measures that we have implemented into our project include :
-* Changed the default http port (80) - > since both of these opens the server up to being targeted by hackers
+* Changed the default http port (80) - > since this opens the server up to being targeted by hackers
 * Implemented SSH - key based authentication

 ### Service Management / Scheduling